sta/websocket-sharp/README.md

 ws.Close (code, reason);
 ```

-If you explicitly close the WebSocket connection, you use the `WebSocket.Close` method.
+If you want to close the WebSocket connection explicitly, you should use the `WebSocket.Close` method.

 The `WebSocket.Close` method is overloaded.

 The types of `code` are `WebSocketSharp.CloseStatusCode` and `ushort`, and the type of `reason` is `string`.

 In addition, the `WebSocket.Close ()` and `WebSocket.Close (code)` methods exist, too.

+If you want to close the WebSocket connection asynchronously, you should use any of the `WebSocket.CloseAsync` methods.

 ### WebSocket Server ###